 Forthcoming Accounting Pronouncements-In August 2018, FASB issued ASU 2018-12, Financial Services-Insurance (Topic 944)-Targeted Improvements to the Accounting for Long-Duration Contracts.
 The amendments in ASU 2018-12 address the assumptions used to measure the liability for future policy benefits for traditional and limited-payment contracts, measurement of market risk benefits, amortization of deferred acquisition costs and enhanced disclosures.
 ASU 2019-09 defers the effective date of ASU 2018-12 to January 1, 2024, with early adoption permitted.
 ASU 2020-11, Financial Services-Insurance (Topic 944) Effective Date and Early Application, further defers the effective date of ASU 2018-12 to January 1, 2025.
-The Company continues to evaluate the effects the adoption of ASU 2018-12 will have on the consolidated financial statements and related disclosures.
+ASU 2022-05 amends some of the transition guidance and adds optional accounting policy elections.
+The adoption of ASU 2018-12 will not have a material impact on the consolidated operating results, financial condition or cash flows.
+The Company is still evaluating the impact on disclosures.